 Discover solutions to unique assembly challenges through our technical papers and presentations.
 Our Field Application Engineers are specialized in identifying and solving problems so if you are having assembly issues, please contact us today!

-Voids in solder joints are a concern for many electronic manufacturers.
+Voids in solder joints are a concern for many electronics manufacturers.
 They create weakness in the solder joints which can lead to mechanical failure.
 Voids can slow or limit heat transfer away from the component which can lead to thermal failure.
 Voids can also interfere with electrical signal flow creating problems with the function of the circuit board.
 Minimization of voiding is beneficial for the life and function of the circuit assembly.

 Fill the Void II: An Investigation into Methods of Reducing Voiding

 Voids in solder joints plague many electronics manufacturers.
 Do you have voids in your life?
 We have good news for you, there are many excellent ways to “Fill the Void.”
-This paper is a continuation of previous work on voiding in which the following variables were studied: water soluble lead-free solder pastes, a variety of stencil designs, and reflow profiles.
+This paper is a continuation of previous work on voiding in which the following variables were studied: water-soluble lead-free solder pastes, a variety of stencil designs, and reflow profiles.
 Quad Flat No-Lead (QFN) component thermal pads were used as the test vehicle.
 The voiding results were summarized and recommendations were made for reduction of voiding.

 Fill the Void III